Kinsa/cribbage-board-app-tokens/README.md

 1. Install the requisite version of Node.js using [Mise](https://mise.jdx.dev): `mise install`
 2. Install the project: `npm install`
 3. Edit the token definitions in `tokens/design-tokens.tokens.json`
+4. Create any unit tests for functionality using Mocha and Chai in the `test/` directory
+    a.
+Run tests with `npx mocha`
-4. Run `npm run build` to regenerate outputs
+5. Run `npm run build` to regenerate outputs
-5. Commit the token source
+6. Commit the token source
-6. Submit a pull request
+7. Submit a pull request

 ## Publishing